National Space Society Board of Directors

-David is also webmaster for the Natural Arch and Bridge Society and would love to catalog any natural arches on Mars (one possible candidate has already been found by the Mars Reconnaissance Orbiter).
-He is also webmaster for the Elverhøj Museum in Solvang, California.
+David also served as webmaster for the Natural Arch and Bridge Society for 23 years and would love to catalog any natural arches on Mars (one possible candidate has already been found by the Mars Reconnaissance Orbiter).
+For many years he was also webmaster for the Elverhøj Museum in Solvang, California.
 What is now the Elverhøj Museum was formerly the home in which he grew up.

 Now retired, David’s vocational background is as a research technician in molecular genetics.
 He is also an avid hiker who has been a volunteer guide for numerous trips to the canyonlands of southern Utah for the Southern Arizona Hiking Club and the Natural Arch and Bridge Society.
 He and his wife reside in Tucson, Arizona.